11/01/2026

 Josephine Baker (courtesy Wikipedia)

-Throughout this period, Maya constantly helped her father.
+Throughout this period, Maya constantly supported her father.
 They had a very close relationship.
 Both were involved in the movie, ‘Le Mystere Picasso’, filmed in Nice.

 Maya was described as having a larger-than-life character, with a good sense of humour.
 “I liked to tell people that my father was a house painter.”